-UNM is the premier research university in New Mexico, as well as a Carnegie Highest Research Activity Institution and a federally designated Hispanic Serving Institution.
-You’ll find a welcoming campus climate, exciting research and scholarship opportunities, and supportive colleagues.
-Learn more about us and some of our key resources below.
+UNM is the premier research university in New Mexico, and is a Carnegie Highest Research Activity Institution and a federally designated Hispanic Serving Institution.
+You’ll find a welcoming campus climate and exciting research and scholarship opportunities.
+Learn more about us and some of our key resources for everyone below.

 Who are we?